UKUSA

-UKUSA has a mutually beneficial link with the University of KwaZulu-Natal.
-Music and drama students in the School of Arts have been teaching in the programme since 1990.
+Ukusa has a mutually beneficial relationship with the University of KwaZulu-Natal (UKZN) as Music and Drama students in the School of Arts have been teaching in our projects for over thirty years.

 a Community Arts Programme and a Bridging Programme for Music